How does SAML work? IDP’s & SP’s

 1. User passwords never cross the ﬁrewall, since user authentication occurs inside of the ﬁrewall and multiple Web application passwords are no longer required.

-2. Web applications with no passwords are virtually impossible to hack, as the user must authenticate against an enterprise-class IdM ﬁrst, which can include strong authentication mechanisms.
+2. Web applications with no passwords are virtually impossible to hack, as the user must authenticate against an enterprise-class identity and access management platform ﬁrst, which can include strong authentication mechanisms.

 3. “SP-initiated” SAML SSO provides access to Web apps for users outside of the ﬁrewall.
 If an outside user requests access to a Web application, the SP can automatically redirect the user to an authentication portal located at the Identity Provider.
 After authenticating, the user is granted access to the application, while their login and password remains locked safely inside the ﬁrewall.